Tiburcio Carías Andino: Crimes

 The dictatorship of General Carias Andino, like other regimes in Latin America, was not exempt from having several human rights violations in its history.
 El Cariato was characterized mainly by heavy censorship in the media as the government supervised the press and radio and brutality against unarmed civilians by the armed forces.
 One of the ethnic groups most affected by the policies imposed during this period was the Garífuna community, being constantly silenced and attacked by the military forces.
 The Tela massacre that occurred in 1937 against the Garífuna population, ordered by Carías himself, stands out.
 Another highly remembered crime was the so-called "San Pedro Sula massacre" that occurred on 6 July 1944, after the military forces repressed unarmed citizens of San Pedro with acts of brutality who had started a protest in the streets of the city demanding their resignation.
 More than 70 deaths were registered and a still unknown number of hundreds of wounded by military repression, among them the elderly and women.

 Another aspect was the torture at the hands of the military in the different prisons to prisoners, most of whom were political opponents, who became saturated with prisoners at one point during his mandate.
 Many of the workers in the plantations and mines lived in subhuman conditions with little electricity, water or enough food and their work was a condition of near slavery and more than plantation centers and miners they were more similar to concentration camps or forced labor. as some prisoners were also sent to these areas to work as an alternative option instead of staying in penal centers.
 Also, much of the country's infrastructure was built with the labor of prisoners, mostly political and civil opponents.

 Legacy

 Evaluating the Carías presidency is a difficult task.
 His tenure in office provided the nation with a badly needed period of relative peace and order.
 The country's fiscal situation improved steadily, education improved slightly, the road network expanded, and the armed forces were modernized.
 At the same time, nascent democratic institutions withered, opposition and labor activities were suppressed and national interests at times were sacrificed to benefit supporters and relatives of Carías or major foreign interests.

+The Chelato Uclés National Stadium in Tegucigalpa previously bore Carías' name prior to renaming in 2022.
+The stadium, opened in 1948, was built by the Carías administration.